-On Jan.
-8, the U.S. Department of Transportation and the White House's National Science and Technology Council issued version 4.0 of their quidance on the deployment of autonomous vehicles - referred to hereafter as AV 4.0.

-AV 4.0 outlines the U.S. government's enterprise-wide involvement in AV policy and development, with the objective of signaling that the United States wants to be on the cutting edge of AV research, development and manufacturing.
-It does not discuss the DOT's upcoming AV rulemaking or identify best practices (unlike past iterations), nor does it create binding requirements.
-But AV 4.0 makes clear that the White House will play a key role in federal AV efforts moving forward.
+On January 8, the U.S. Department of Transportation (DOT) and the White House's National Science and Technology Council (NSTC) issued version 4.0 of their guidance on the deployment of autonomous vehicles (AV 4.0).
+AV 4.0 outlines the U.S. government's enterprise-wide involvement in AV policy and development with the objective of signaling that the United States wants to be on the cutting-edge of AV research, development and manufacturing.
+It does not discuss DOT's upcoming AV rulemaking or identify best practices (unlike past iterations), nor does it create binding requirements.
+AV 4.0 makes clear that the White House will play a key role in federal AV efforts moving forward.

-AV 4.0 details current U.S. government efforts to research, develop and deploy AVs and related technologies, and provides a topic-specific overview of federal AV activity with details of specific agencies involved.
-It contemplates collaboration with industry, academia, nonprofits and standards development organizations in addition to state, local, tribal and territorial governments, or SLTTs.
+The new guidance emphasizes the U.S. government's commitment to fostering American leadership in AV development and integration while ensuring safety and privacy.
+It promotes industry leadership in AV development, deployment and selfregulation.
+AV 4.0 details current U.S. government efforts to research, develop and deploy AVs and related technologies and provides a topic-specific overview of federal AV activity with details of specific agencies involved.
+It contemplates collaboration with industry, academia, non-profits and standards development organizations in addition to state, local, tribal and territorial (SLTT) governments.